 It’s a free account that allows unlimited transactions – not super common in the business checking world.

-Bluevine Business Checking is also interest-bearing, and account balances of $100,000 or less will earn at an impressive Annual Percentage Yield (APY) of 2.00%.
+Bluevine Business Checking is also interest-bearing, and account balances of $250,000 or less will earn at an impressive Annual Percentage Yield (APY) of up to 2.00%.